carj/preservica-collection-importer/README.md

 # preservica-collection-importer

 Create new collections in a Preservica system from data held in a  CSV file.
-The collection data in CSV file must have the structuure as shown below.
+The collection data in CSV file must have the structure as shown below.

 Column 1 is the name of the root collections.
 Column 2 if it exists will be created below the collection in column 1 etc.